 It is from this position that Minister Alakeshwara commandeered his campaign against the northern army and repulsed their advance.
 Later kings chose this region as their capital due to the natural protection it offered through the extensive marshes and the Diyawanna Oya.

-The site consists of two structures close to reach other made of Kabook blocks.
+The site consists of two structures close to each other made of Kabook blocks.
 The first one is the larger of the two.
 This is rectangular in shape.
 41 feet long and 18.5 feet wide.
-The other is built on a foundation with a irregular shape.
+The other is built on a foundation with an irregular shape.
 The structure is a 21.5 feet long square.

-Architectural features and the artifacts found from the site, such as grinding stones and water filters found at this site collaborate the assumption that the site is the palace of Alakeshwara although this site is popularly known as Alakeshwara Tomb (sohona).
+Architectural features and the artifacts found on the site, such as grinding stones and water filters found at this site collaborate with the assumption that the site is the palace of Alakeshwara although this site is popularly known as Alakeshwara Tomb (sohona).

 Map of Tomb of Alakeshwara

 The map above also shows other places of interest within a approximately 20 km radius of the current site.
 Click on any of the markers and the info box to take you to information of these sites

 Zoom out the map to see more surrounding locations using the mouse scroll wheel or map controls.